Bitcoin-Price-Prediction/btcpredictor/README.md

     - Project Responsibilities: Creating and implementing various aspects of the backend model
 - **Michela Burns**
     - Major: Data Science
-    - About: Has past project and internship experience in Machine Learning and Data Analytics.
+    - About: Has past project and internship experience in Machine Learning and Data Analytics
     - Project Responsibilities: Twitter web scraping and real-time dashboard
 - **Vivian Lin**
     - Major: Data Science and Economics